Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's put up 10.7% of the Nuggets' attempted field goals, as he's averaging 11.2 per contest.

+- He's connected on 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per game.
+- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.

-- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.
+- On the glass, the Heat are sixth in the NBA, allowing 41.9 rebounds per contest.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per game.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.
+- In terms of 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per contest.

 Aaron Gordon vs. the Heat